MMI Holdings first major insurance group to achieve Level 1 B-BBEE rating under revised FSC

 The MMI Group has become the first major insurance group to reach Level 1 Broad-Based Black Economic Empowerment (B-BBEE) status under the revised Financial Sector Code (FSC).

-This rating applies to all companies within the Group, including the client-facing brands Metropolitan, Momentum, Multiply (rewards and lifestyle wellness programme), and specialist brands, Guardrisk and Eris Property Group.
+This rating applies to all companies within the group, including the client-facing brands Metropolitan, Momentum and Multiply (rewards and lifestyle wellness programme), and specialist brands Guardrisk and Eris Property Group.
 This is the first time since MMI was established in 2010 that it has achieved a Level 1 B-BBEE rating.

-Busisiwe Sithole, group head of transformation at MMI said the new rating is the result of a strategic, committed approach to transformation.
+Busisiwe Sithole, group head of transformation at MMI, said the new rating was the result of a strategic, committed approach to transformation.
 “Transformation is one of MMI’s key business focus areas, which has led us to have a broad, holistic approach.
-We have managed to make a number of meaningful improvements aimed at making a real difference to our industry.”
+We have managed to make a number of meaningful improvements aimed at making a real difference in our industry.”

-MMI specifically focused on youth employment by increasing its support of youth development initiatives, building strategic partnerships with organisations with similar focus and aligning its CSI strategy to youth employment.
-In addition, MMI provided skills for unemployed youth and employed them within its business.
+MMI specifically focused on youth employment by increasing its support of youth development initiatives, building strategic partnerships with organisations with similar focus, and aligning its CSI strategy to youth employment.
+In addition, MMI provided skills for unemployed youths and employed them within its business.

 Another focus area for MMI was the support of small and black-owned businesses.
-This included empowerment financing, business development, and more importantly, providing these businesses with access to the market by directing more procurement spend towards black-owned and black-female-owned companies.
+This included empowerment financing, business development and, more importantly, providing these businesses with access to the market by directing more procurement spend towards black- and black-female-owned companies.

 In general, MMI was more deliberate in targeting companies that meaningfully contribute to transformation.
 An improvement in MMI’s equity ownership also contributed to the shift to Level 1.